Har-Kuun/MailBlockCheck/README.md

 ![image](https://github.com/user-attachments/assets/9a518501-5337-463c-b823-87787b3a4401)

-Technically you want as many "220 OK" as possible.
-An "Error 554" typically means your server is blocked by this specific public SMTP service.
-A "timeout" or a "no response" could be due to temporary network issue, and you can try again later.
+Technically you want as many "220 OK" as possible.&nbsp;&nbsp;An "Error 554" typically means your server is blocked by this specific public SMTP service.&nbsp;&nbsp;A "timeout" or a "no response" could be due to temporary network issue, and you can try again later.

-Feel free to submit any issues that you find during using.
-Happy mailing :)
+Feel free to submit any issues that you find during using.&nbsp;&nbsp;Happy mailing :)